“Nothing Brings People Together Like Good Food”

 And finally, the classic dish Daal-Chawal is said to be originated in Nepal.

 These were the random and interesting facts about Indian food, which ironically we learned are not actually Indian.
 But we love every food irrespective of its origin.
 Because we are all proud foodies and have been taught to value and respect, as well as accept every culture of food.
-Do share these Indian food facts with your Foodie Friends and let us know which of these astonished you the most.
+Do share these Indian food facts with your Foodie Friends and let us know which of these food facts of India astonished you the most.